Docker Swarm overview

 - open a TCP port on each node for communication with the swarm manager

 - create and manage TLS certificates to secure your cluster

 As a starting point, the manual method is best suited for experienced

 administrators or programmers contributing to Docker Swarm.
 The alternative is

 Using Docker Machine, you can quickly install a Docker Swarm on cloud providers or inside your own data center.
 If you have VirtualBox installed on your local machine, you can quickly build and explore Docker Swarm in your local environment.
 This method automatically generates a certificate to secure your cluster.

 Using Docker Machine is the best method for users getting started with Swarm for the first time.
 To try the recommended method of getting started, see Get Started with Docker Swarm.

-If you are interested manually installing or interested in contributing, see Build a Swarm cluster for production.
+If you are interested in manually installing or interested in contributing, see Build a swarm cluster for production.